medizininformatik-initiative/distributed-analysis_datashield-qp/README.md

 ## Deployment

 Inside the deploy folder we provide the newest installation packages, which allow one to install the newest version of the DataSHIELD infrastructure.
+Please refer to the [readme file](https://github.com/fnwirth/distributed-analysis_datashield-qp/blob/proposal-rearrange-deploy-folder/deploy/README.md).